 I’ll consider something like the Victor Ludorum at Haydock or one of the Kempton novice hurdles at the end of February .

 Things were no better at Doncaster where we withdrew Kapcorse from the Sky Bet Chase because the ground drying out too much .
 Miranda ran well to finish second in the Grade 2 Mares’ Hurdle she won last year although she, too, would have preferred much softer conditions underfoot.

 The horses will come right sooner rather than later and we are already looking forward to a busy weekend with runners in Ireland, Scotland and nearer home at Sandown.

 Frodon and Greaneteen are both running at Leopardstown while Pic D’Orhy goes for the Scilly Isles Novice Chase at Sandown and we will also be sending a team of three or four to Musselburgh on Sunday.

-For the up to the minute news on all my runners on Saturday please turn to my Betfair column which goes live late on Friday afternoon.
-Hopefully there will be some winners among them.
+For the latest news on all my weekend runners please be sure to check out my Betfair column which goes live late afternoon on Friday and Saturday.